10up/wp-safe-edit/readme.txt

 = Manual Installation =

 1. Upload the entire `/post-forking` directory to the `/wp-content/plugins/` directory.
-2. Activate WP Post Forking through the 'Plugins' menu in WordPress.
+2. Activate WP Safe Edit through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==